lsfullstack/Tome-Nota/README.md

 > * Status: `404 NOT FOUND`;
 >```json
 > {
->   "message": "category not found"
+>   "message": "Category not found"
 > }
 >```
 >---